Toll Free: 1-877-489-7333

 Available in 100 seed bulk packets only.

 Single coneflowers appear first year.
 Big pay-off in years 2 and beyond.
 Then a high percentage of flowers are 'twins' which make an impressive summertime show.
 Monarch butterflies perching on flowers is a memorable sight.
 Sturdy stems make it an excellent cut-flower.
-Grow with: 'Snow Thimble' Foxglove, and 'Snow Cloud' Jupiter's Beard.
+Grow with pure white foxglove, and white Jupiter's beard.

 Longest blooming Purple Coneflower and the first Echinacea to flower from seed the first year 100% of the time.
 Huge 4-6 inch rose-pink flowers appear in June, and continue blooming until frost, a first for Echinaceas.
 Compact, well branched, 2 foot tall plants are perfect for borders; unmatched in pots.
 A 2007 Fleuroselect Gold Medal winner (Europe's top prize).

-Purplish-rose, 4-5 inch flowers with wide, horizontally held petals, and attractive golden-orange cones.
+Purplish-rose, 4-5 inch flowers.
+Wide petals are briefly held horizontal, then quickly fold back into the classic coneflower shape.
+Attractive golden-orange cones.
 Flowers show a range of tones, from soft to deep.
 Plants grow 3-4 feet tall.

 Produces 4 inch flowers with prominent coppery-brown tipped cones and drooping yellow petals from June-September.
 They are long lasting cut-flowers.
 Yellow coneflower is a tough, heat tolerant, easy to grow, 2-3 foot tall perennial.
 Seeds may require chilling, instructions included.